Thursday, February 9, 2012

 “No!
 It’s not going here!” she then insists, since she doesn’t accept this place as her home.
 She then places it face down on her dresser, so it won’t get forgotten when she “goes home”.

 She returns to her chair and her tissue box.
 She begins to sort the papers in the box.
 I also notice her placing the pencils and scissors into envelopes.
-I suggest she put them in the cup that sits next to the computer, together with other pens,.
+I suggest she put them in the cup with other pen which sits next to the computer.

 “But then they’ll be forgotten when I go home,” she whines.
 I humor her by telling her that the cup can be taken home with her as well.
 She thinks about that for a moment and accepts, then continues sorting the stuff in the box.